 SAA Piper Mother Tree: This mother tree has large, high quaility fruit.
 The seedlings are the most cold hardy available.
 Pollinizer will be Zsukis.

-Wapello Mother Tree: This mother tree (a wild tree) has very heavy fruit production.
+Wapello Mother Tree: (now sold out for 2020) This mother tree (a wild tree) has very heavy fruit production.
 The fruit drops gradually through the winter.
 Great for wildlife or livestock feed.
 Seedlings of this tree also make exceptionally great root stocks for grafting persimmons.

-Yates: Very large fruit, up to 2 ½” diameter, with early ripening and excellent flavor.
+Yates: (now sold out for 2020) Very large fruit, up to 2 ½” diameter, with early ripening and excellent flavor.

-Prok: Largest fruit of any American persimmon, up to 3” diameter.
+Prok: (now sold out for 2020) Largest fruit of any American persimmon, up to 3” diameter.
 Very early ripening, excellent flavor/fruit quality.

 Potted or Bare-rooted Seedling Persimmons